boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 ## TCP Options

-Given TCP kind allocation practices and the option mapping defined in {{sec-tcpfull}}, fewer octets are likely to be used for Flows with common TCP options.
+Given TCP Kind allocation practices and the option mapping defined in {{sec-tcpfull}}, fewer octets are likely to be used for Flows with common TCP options.

 {{ex-tcp1}} shows an example of reported values in a tcpOptionsFull IE for a TCP Flow in which End of Option List, Maximum Segment Size, and Window Scale options are observed.
 One octet is sufficient to report these observed options.
 Concretely, the tcpOptionsFull IE will be set to 0x0D.